Signs of an abusive Pastor and a religious bully

 - They claim “anointing” and tell you they’re right.

-3. They make you feel guilty, instead of building you up in love, acceptance, and understanding.
+- They make you feel guilty instead of deep understanding.

-4. They use the pulpit to openly rebuke church members or those who they do not like.
+- They use the pulpit to rebuke those they do not like.

 - They ask members to do menial tasks they can do themselves.

 → Why Pastors should avoid politics.

 The “Reverend” leaders in the Bible were religious bullies